• Menu

 Stay

-Built into many cues, may also be used as a standalone verbal.
-Dog does not move from position due to distractions, hearing other dogs’ cues, or handler walking behind, touching, stepping over, being out of sight, praising, treating, picking up, or dropping the leash, etc. Requires release or next cue.
+This is built into many cues.
+The dog does not move from position due to distractions, hearing other dogs' cues, or the handler walking behind, touching, stepping over, being out of sight, praising, treating, or picking up or dropping the leash, etc. Release or the next cue is required.

 Wait